-At the completion of your exchange semester, most exchange institutions will send a copy of your academic transcript to Bond’s Exchange office, and we will forward it to the Student Business Centre to process the transfer of your credit.
+At the completion of your exchange semester, most exchange institutions will send a copy of your academic transcript to Bond’s Exchange office, and we will forward it to Student Assist to process the transfer of your credit.

 Some host institutions may require you to order a copy of your transcript from the university registrar.
 Please make sure you are familiar with the process at your host institution, and order a copy to be sent to the Bond Exchange Office if required.

 What grade is required in order to receive an Ungraded Pass (UGP)?